 1) Notice and identify that you are having an emotional reaction;

 2) Know that the emotion signals a need;

-3) Express needs and emotions it in healthy, clear ways;
+3) Express needs and emotions in respectful, clear, and direct ways;

-4) Manage the emotion in a productive way that you start to feel calm; and
+4) Manage emotions in a productive way that you start to feel calm; and

 5) Be emotionally, physically, psychologically calm, thoughtful, responsive, connected in times of stress.

 These abilities are aspects of Emotional Intelligence (EQ) and Social Emotional Learning (SEL).
 When it comes to children, I believe there are some big misconceptions about self-soothing and regulating emotions which are causing our society great dysregulation and devastating negative consequences, like domestic violence, crime, child abuse and neglect, epidemic levels of drug abuse, bullying, and suicide.

 For one, children under the age of three cannot emotionally self-regulate as the development of brain functions that even allow for this ability do not come online until age three.
 Secondly, the ability to self-regulate is actually first developed through the process of co-regulation, especially from conception to age seven.
 Co-regulation means having the consistent and dependable presence of a caregiver who can self-regulate and is safe, nurturing, and responsive, especially in times of stress.
 Thus to learn to self-soothe and self-regulate, we need someone to reliably soothe us during our most critical, sensitive, and distressing times of development.
 Sadly, many caregivers don’t have the skills themselves to emotionally self-regulate so they react negatively to the child who has less ability to process and cope.
 A third misconception occurs most often when kids appear to be self-regulating and controlling themselves, yet what is likely happening is that they have learned to shut down connection to their own emotions and needs and are complying out of fear of upsetting caregivers or others.